Quantum channels and memory effects: Quantum channels: basic definitions and properties

-Special instances are provided by the transformation $\Phi \otimes \id$ obtained by tensoring $\Phi$ with the identity channel acting on an external system: these maps are called {\it extension} of $\Phi$ and represent the action of such channel when the system $Q$ (where $\Phi$ was originally defined), is described as part of an enlarged composite system -- notice that this structure was implicitly assumed when stating point ii) of the previous section.
+Special instances are provided by the transformation $\Phi \otimes \id$ obtained by tensoring $\Phi$ with the identity channel acting on an external system: such a map is called an {\it extension} of $\Phi$ and represents the action of such channel when the system $Q$ (where $\Phi$ was originally defined), is described as part of an enlarged composite system -- notice that this structure was implicitly assumed when stating point iii') of the previous section.

 Concatenations and tensor products of quantum channels represent two alternative ways of composing CPTP maps which, to some extent, mimic respectively the {\it in-series} and {\it in-parallel} composition rules of electrical circuit elements.
-In particular, as discussed in Sec.~\ref{sec:memdyn}, channel concatenation is naturally suited to characterize the {\it temporal} correlations of a single quantum system (the sequential applications of CPTP maps corresponding to different stage of the system evolution).
+In particular, as discussed in Sec.~\ref{sec:memdyn}, channel concatenation is naturally suited to characterize the {\it temporal} correlations of a single quantum system schematized in the left panel of Fig.~\ref{fig001} (the sequential applications of CPTP maps corresponding to different stages of the system evolution).
 On the contrary the tensor product~(\ref{compositionNEW1}) allows to describe {\it spatial} correlations which might be present in the evolution of composite quantum systems.
-Also, as discussed in Sec.~\ref{sec:fmmqc}, tensor products can be employed to describe the transformations that a sequence of information carriers encounters when transmitted through a communication line.
+Also, as discussed in Sec.~\ref{sec:fmmqc}, tensor products can be employed to describe the transformations that a sequence of information carriers encounters when transmitted through a communication line, see Fig.~\ref{fig000}.